NovaRick/GraphCL-DTA/README.md

 # GraphCL-DTA
-The code for GraphCL-DTA model. (preprint)
+The datasets and code implementation of GraphCL-DTA (preprint)